 An infusion of marjoram leaves, drunk as a tea is one of the commonly used natural headache cures.
 The leaves have a slightly minty, lemony taste.
 If you don’t like it, you can also get your other half to give you a massage with marjoram oil.

-This simple headache relief trick is based on the hydrotherapy treatment, which aims to draw blood away from the head and into the limbs, consequently relieving congestion, throbbing and pain.
+Drawing blood away from the head and into the limbs consequently relieves congestion, throbbing and pain.
 The efficiency of the treatment increases the higher the contrast is between hot and cold, so keep the water as hot as you can stand, and the frozen peas or other cold alternative as cold as possible.